hivetech/dna/README.md

 Sandbox mode (still ansible style)
 ------------

-You can use test project in a virtualize environment.
+You can test the project in a virtualize environment.
 Typical use case would be to enjoy a clean dev env while working in docker powered machines, or test your awesome fork.